MicrosoftDocs/learn/learn-pr/student-evangelism/optimize-basketball-player-rest-breaks/includes/6-create-starter-app.md

 There are many ways to create an Azure Static Web App, and in later units we will introduce some others.
 For the puposes of this module, we will build a *very* simple web app and deploy it using GitHub Actions.

 To get started, you will need to create a repo based on this app.
-Go to [https://aka.ms/space-jam-template-app](https://github.com/microsoft/space-jam-template/generate?azure-portal=true) and fill out the form, naming your repo `space-jam-app`.
+Go to [https://aka.ms/space-jam-a-new-legacy-template-app](https://aka.ms/space-jam-a-new-legacy-template-app/generate?azure-portal=true) and fill out the form, naming your repo `space-jam-a-new-legacy-app`.
 You can make this repo public or private, but be sure to include all branches

 :::image type="content" source="../media/web-app-repo-setup.png" alt-text="Screenshot showing how to set up the new web app repo on GitHub.com.":::